 from the video "The European University Alliance EDUC"

-The Universities of Potsdam (Germany), Cagliari (Italy), Brno (Czech Republic), Pécs (Hungary), Paris-Nanterre (France) and Rennes 1 (France) have joined forces to form a European University Alliance: The European Digital UniverCity or EDUC connects the universities and languages, the different disciplines and faculties and a large number of students, researchers, teachers and staff.
+The Universities of Potsdam (Germany), Cagliari (Italy), Brno (Czechia), Pécs (Hungary), Paris-Nanterre (France) and Rennes 1 (France), Jaume I University (Spain) and the University of South-Eastern Norway are part of a European university alliance: The European Digital UniverCity or EDUC connects the universities and languages, the different disciplines and faculties and a large number of students, researchers, teachers and staff.
+In total, eight universities in seven countries are now part of this transformative alliance.

 The European Digital UniverCity is characterized by close strategic cooperation between partners and the development of an agile, inclusive community of practice in teaching, research and mobility management.